TheRealMkadmi/mstsc-checker/README.md

 This command uses the [cargo-cp-artifact](https://github.com/neon-bindings/cargo-cp-artifact) utility to run the Rust build and copy the built library into `./index.node`.

-## Exploring ts-checker-rs-js
+## Exploring mstsc-checker

-After building ts-checker-rs-js, you can explore its exports at the Node REPL:
+After building mstsc-checker, you can explore its exports at the Node REPL:

 ```sh
 $ npm install